correial/correial.github.io/content/Fast Robots/Lab 4/index.md

 ### Lower PWM Limit

-I found that the minimum PWM value for which the robot needs to move forward, backward, and on axis by starting with a arbitrary small value and increasing it by 5 until the car no longer stalled but instead moved very slowly.
-I found that on a fully charged battery the forward and backward lower limit PWD value us **35** and **110** for spinning on axis.
+I found that the minimum PWM value for which the robot needs to move forward, backward, and on axis by starting with a arbitrary small value and increasing it by 5 until the car no longer stalled.
+I found that on a fully charged battery the forward and backward lower limit PWM value is **35** and **110** for spinning on axis.

 Here is a video of testing using those PWM values to go forward, in reverse, then spin on axis in both directions: